Arrive at Easterwine

 Search Results

-Cliveden believed that raw nature is waste and worthless, and he refers to the Genesis description of In the process, the word artificial shifts its referent: it comes to mean nature as a higher-order pattern It is probably needless to point out that “Artificial” refers to the work of an Artificer, and an artificer
+He refers to the Genesis description of the world as inanis et vacua (void and empty) before Logos.
+In the process, the word artificial shifts its referent: it comes to mean nature as a higher-order pattern It is probably needless to point out that “Artificial” refers to the work of an Artificer, and an artificer

 - "And Name My Name" (1972/1974)